 Artists included were Alfredo Costa Monteiro (Portugal/Spain), Darius Ciuta (Lithuania), Elisabetta Senesi (Italy), Fernando Ribeiro (Portugal), Iride Project - Massimo Davi & Monica Miuccio (Italy/Ireland), John F. Barber (US), Juan Carlos Vasquez (Columbia/Finland), Lin Culbertson (US), Loren Chasse (US), Luigi Morleo (Italy), Luís Antero (Portugal), Manuel Rocha Iturbide (Macedonia), Mathieu Ruhlmann (Canada), MUfi.re (Portugal), Nuno Miranda Ribeiro (Portugal), Osvaldo Cibils (Uruguay/Italy), Paul Collins (Canada/France), Philip Mantione (US), Slavek Kwi (Czech Republic/Ireland), sonosFera (Portugal), Steve Roden (US), Takamitsu Ohta (Japan), Una Lee (South Korea/Ireland).

 Each of the twenty-four artists, selected by Almeida, provided sound works addressing the collection's theme, and three photographs or videos illustrating their sound work.
-The images were projected as the sound works were played, each in looping format, continuously for the duration of the festival.
-Images and sounds soon were out of sync with one another creating an ever changing sound and visual experience of angles and distance, time and perspectives.
+The images were projected as the sound works were played, each in looping format, continuously.
+Images and sounds, although out of sync with one another, created an ever changing sound and visual experience of angles and distance, time and perspectives.

 Airline travel provides fast and efficient relocation despite time and distance.
 The angles of travel, the route of our journeys, provide new perspectives.
 One can travel today into tomorrow where today will be yesterday, and return to yesterday where tomorrow will be today.